rsdn/nemerle/README.md

 ## Linux

-  Nemerle can't bootstrap itself on Mono, but can be used as binaries.
+  Using latest Mono-2.10.8 from github Nemerle can bootstrap itself on Mono.

 # What about IDE?